 African greys ruffle and fluff their feathers to relieve tension.
 This action is a short stretch, making the parrot feel more comfortable.

-They ruffle their feathers after preening to remove loose dirt and debris.
-African greys are dusty birds, so you might notice dust falling from the feathers.
+They ruffle their feathers after preening to remove loose dirt and dust.
+African greys are dusty birds.

-If the African grey’s feathers remain fluffed up for several hours, it’s likely cold or ill.
+If the feathers remain fluffed for several hours, your parrot likely feels cold or unwell.

 Flattened Feathers

-African greys flatten their feathers when they’re afraid.
-Instead of being loose and relaxed, they’ll be held tightly to the parrot’s body.
-If cornered, it’ll likely turn aggressive.
+African greys flatten their feathers when afraid.
+Instead of the feathers being loose and relaxed, they’ll be held tightly against the body.
+If cornered, it’ll likely become defensive.

 Feet

-How a parrot’s feet grip its perches and cage bars can be telling when it comes to its thoughts and emotions.
+How a parrot’s feet grip the perches and cage bars can be telling when it comes to its thoughts and emotions.
 When trying to gauge the African grey’s mood, check for the following:

 Chicken Scratching

-African greys sometimes scratch at the bottom of their cage.
-Scratching is a natural wild behavior carried over to captivity that they do to loosen dirt and debris.
+African greys sometimes scratch at the bottom of their cages.
+Scratching is a natural wild behavior carried over to captivity that they perform to loosen dirt and debris.

 Standing On One Foot

-When an African grey parrot stands on one foot, it feels relaxed and comfortable.
-This is confirmed by relaxed feathers that aren’t held too tightly to the body.
+When an African grey parrot stands on one foot, it feels comfortable.
+This is confirmed by relaxed feathers that aren’t tightly held against the body.

-Also, parrots stand on one leg to reduce heat loss from bare body parts.
+Also, parrots stand on one leg to reduce heat loss from their bare (unfeathered) feet and legs.

 Tight Grip